Winning the customer auth market

 Authors

 My goal today is to explain our market position and the customer identity and access management (CIAM) landscape in more detail.
-Despite previous successful periods of growth, I can confidently say that I have never been in such a strong position to deliver value for customers while being backed by foundationally sound business fundamentals.
+Despite previous successful periods of growth, I can confidently say that I have never been in such a strong position to deliver value for customers than today backed by a proven product.

 Excited to share more below.